codingMustache/codingMustache/README.md

 ## Joke of the Day

-I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+What do you get when you cross a snowman with a vampire?
+Frostbite.

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Eclair
+ 1. CPU Vent
- 2. Froyo
+ 2. Temperature Decipator
- 3. Marshmellow
+ 3. Heat Vent
- 4. Honeycomb
+ 4. Heat Sink

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Heat Sink
 </details>